 We all want to do what’s best to keep our families safe and healthy.
 Instead of using a variety of potentially dangerous household cleaning products and harsh disinfectants, choose one product that’s better for your home and family.
 Vital Oxide is a powerhouse cleaner, disinfectant, and more.
 It’s more than twice as powerful as bleach and other conventional disinfecting products, but is gentle enough to use around children, pets, and those with respiratory issues.
 Rather than using toxic chemicals, Vital Oxide harnesses the power of oxygen to kill 99.9% of viruses and bacteria, banish odors, destroy allergens, and eliminate mold and mildew, all while being fragrance-free.
 In fact, Vital Oxide is so gentle, that you can spray it on food prep surfaces without having to rinse it off.
 It’s perfect for use on hard or soft surfaces.
 You can also spray it on fabric, carpet, rugs, mattresses, furniture, pet beds, and children’s plush toys without worrying about harmful residue or causing any damage.
 Simply spray and walk away–and Vital Oxide will go to work selectively eliminating health threats without damaging the environment or your home.
 It’s all you’ll ever need to keep your home clean and safe.

-Vital Oxide and our parent company, Ecology Works, are taking steps every day to respond to the pandemic as a part of our commitment to the well-being of people and the planet.
+Vital Oxide is taking steps every day to respond to the pandemic as a part of our commitment to the well-being of people and the planet.
 We recommend reading the CDC’s helpful guide on cleaning and disinfecting your home, as well as the EPA’s full list of registered disinfectants that meet EPA’s criteria for use against SARS-CoV-2, the novel coronavirus that causes the disease COVID-19.
 Vital Oxide is included on this list and meets the EPA’s emerging pathogen requirements for viruses showing efficacy against envelope and nonenveloped viruses, both large and small.

 If you have any questions, please Contact Us at any time.
 We’re here to help.